[ overview ]

-How can we create engaging and research-supported user experiences for Duolingo?
+📚 how can we create engaging and research-supported learning experiences for duolingo?

 While language learning apps allow user to learn at their own pace and brush up on skills, linguistics researchers note that designers are ignoring the basic fundamentals of language learning theory.
 Duolingo is a strong resource for learning, but it isn't equipped to simulate proper learning experiences derived from classroom settings.